tom-seddon/b2/doc/Installing-on-Windows.md

 # Install on Windows

-Requires a fast PC running Windows 7 or better.
+Requires a 64-bit PC running Windows 7 or better.

 Files for the latest release are here: https://github.com/tom-seddon/b2/releases/latest